ncatlin/lockwatcher/README.md

 powering down is accomplished in 3-5 seconds or less, with little warning given to the attacker.

-There is a Windows version but even forced shutdown is SLOW and obvious, and the difficulty in running it from ramdisk (live-usb,etc) means you are likely to have lots of interesting things on disk even if they can't get your RAM out in time.
+There is a Windows version but even forced shutdown is SLOW and obvious, and the difficulty in running it from ramdisk (live-USB,etc) means you are likely to have lots of interesting things on disk even if they can't get your RAM out in time.

 It is specifically designed for defeating live memory aquisition.